-It is important that a veterinarian examine a very low birthweight puppy within the first few days of life.
+A veterinarian must examine a very low birthweight puppy within the first few days of life.
 Some defects that may show up in runt puppies like cleft palates (which make it difficult to feed) and heart defects can be diagnosed early on with appropriate veterinary treatment to follow.
 Some of these puppies, unfortunately, will have to be euthanized.
 A watchful eye will help spot runts that fail to thrive and those with serious congenital problems will be spared unnecessary suffering.

-Other problems that may underlie inadequate growth include such things as infection and parasites.
-Newborn puppies are very susceptible to infection particularly if they were unable to receive immunity from the dam within the first 12 hours of birth.
+Other problems that may underlie inadequate growth include infection and parasites.
+Newborn puppies are very susceptible to infection particularly if they could not receive immunity from the dam within the first 12 hours of birth.
 Runts at birth that don’t latch on and don’t suckle after birth can be deprived of the dam’s colostrum and the disease-preventing immunities it provides.

-In addition, runts are less able to withstand a parasite load that siphons off nutrients.
+In addition, runts can less withstand a parasite load that siphons off nutrients.
 Hookworms, in particular, can cause quick debilitation in a susceptible small puppy.
 Also, roundworms that are almost always passed on by the dam can cause failure to thrive and can endanger a runt puppy.
 Fortunately, if identified most parasite infestations can be safely and effectively treated.

 Puppies born small, however, are not necessarily carriers of congenital defects.
 Small birth-weight puppies can go on to be a normal healthy dog.
 Runts that survive to weaning are not any more likely to have medical problems than their littermates.
 Over time and with adequate nutrition these puppies will catch up and be the same size (or at least meet their genetic potential).